leandrodasler/vtextitantools/docs/README.md

 bash ./install-list.sh
 ```

+Some applications must be installed via [App Store](https://apps.vtex.com).
+In these cases, a browser window will open for installation.

 ## Installation

 After following the steps above, you are ready to install **Titan Tools Store Theme**.
 You must: